QEC-pages/QDistRnd/joss/paper.md

 the code.
-While for some code families the distance is known or can be related to that of a classical linear error-correcting code, as, e.g., in the case of hypergraph-product and related codes [@Tillich-Zemor-2009; @Zeng-Pryadko-2018; @Zeng-Pryadko-hprod-2020], in many cases the distance has to be computed directly.
-Computing the distance is related to the problem of minimum-weight syndrome-based decoding; just like for the classical linear codes, this problem is NP-hard (note that truly optimal maximum-likelihood decoding for quantum codes requires degeneracy to be taken into account and is a \#P-complete problem).
+While for some code families the distance is known or can be related to that of a classical linear error-correcting code, as, e.g., in the case of hypergraph-product and related codes [@Tillich-Zemor-2009; @Zeng-Pryadko-2018; @Zeng-Pryadko-hprod-2020], in many cases the distance has to be computed directly [@Kovalev-Pryadko-Hyperbicycle-2013; @Bravyi-Hastings-2013; @Guth-Lubotzky-2014; @Panteleev-Kalachev-2019].
+Computing the distance is related to the problem of minimum-weight syndrome-based decoding; just like for the classical linear codes [@Evseev-1983], this problem is NP-hard (note that truly optimal maximum-likelihood decoding for quantum codes requires degeneracy to be taken into account and is a \#P-complete problem [@Iyer-Poulin-2013]).

 To our knowledge, there is no freely available software for computing the distance of a $q$-ary quantum stabilizer code.
-A version of Zimmermann algorithm for finding the distance of linear codes is implemented in Magma, and has been adapted in application to quantum codes, see
+A version of Zimmermann algorithm for finding the distance of linear codes is implemented in Magma [@magma-system], and has been adapted in application to quantum codes, see
 <http://magma.maths.usyd.edu.au/magma/handbook/text/1971#22279>.
 Its
-performance, in particular, in application to practically important highly-degenerate quantum codes, also known as quantum LDPC codes, has not been tested by the authors.
+performance, in particular, in application to practically important [@Kovalev-Pryadko-FT-2013] highly-degenerate quantum codes, also known as quantum LDPC codes, has not been tested by the authors.
 Several <span>`C`</span> and
 <span>`C++`</span> programs for computing the minimum distance of qubit